 5. Your decision

 You have done all you can to influence the panel’s decision but after the role is offered, you have a decision to make too.
 The early stages of an academic career are rarely straightforward.
 There is often a period of turbulence after your PhD as you find your niche in the field.
 Some decisions are career defining – what type of institution; type of role; freedom to develop your own work; what and when to publish; how long to stay in each post.
 Other decisions affect your personal life, and are equally life defining.
 Acknowledging the factors influencing your decision will help you think about accepting an offer, or not.
 The tone you take at this stage will lay foundations for your future professional relationships and we suggest you take care and get this right.
 In some cases negotiations can be made over job role, volume of work, starting salary and start date – but always wait until the offer is made before raising these issues.

 Looking for more inspiration?

-Take a look at our recent blog, PhD students you CAN work in academia! by Katsuhiko (Katsu) Yoshikawa (a 4th year PhD candidate, Department of Management) who shares his story about getting an academic job during his PhD and makes some suggestions for people eager to make their life in academia.
+Take a look at our blog, PhD students you CAN work in academia! by Katsuhiko (Katsu) Yoshikawa (PhD LSE, Department of Management) who shares his story about getting an academic job during his PhD and makes some suggestions for people eager to make their life in academia.

-The slides from the recent seminar are on the LSE Careers website, with lots of detailed information.
+The slides from a seminar on academic interviews are on the LSE Careers website, with lots of detailed information.